Official Secrets Act 1989: Section 5 - Information resulting from unauthorised disclosures or entrusted in confidence

 This section relates to further disclosure of information, documents or other articles protected from disclosure by the preceding sections of the Act.
 It allows, for example, the prosecution of newspapers or journalists who publish secret information leaked to them by a crown servant in contravention of section 3.
 This section applies to everyone.

 Section 6 - Information entrusted in confidence to other States or to international organisations

-Section 6 creates an offence of making a "damaging disclosure" which "relates to security or intelligence, defence or international relations" where that information was provided in confidence "by or on behalf of the United Kingdom to another State or to an international organisation" where that person obtained it without that State or organization's authorization, and where no other offence under the earlier sections of this Act applies.
+Section 6 creates an offence of making a "damaging disclosure" about security or intelligence, defence or international relations specific to information that was provided in confidence "by or on behalf of the United Kingdom to another State or to an international organisation", where that information comes into the possession of a person, as a result of it being disclosed without that State or organization's authorization and where no other offence under the earlier sections of the Act applies.
 Lawful authority and prior authorized disclosure are defences against this offence.
+This section also outlines how confidentiality is defined and how the question of whether the disclosure is 'damaging' will be determined.